Backend Model Options¶

 By default, the name of the primary key column is the name of the primary key of the model, which is typically

-but does not have to be.class Listing: data_export = True data_id_field = 'isbn'The example above shows how books are mapped to all existing books in the system when importing CSV data from a file.
+idbut does not have to be.class Listing: data_export = True data_id_field = 'isbn'The example above shows how books are mapped to all existing books in the system when importing CSV data from a file.
 By default, the system would have used the

-primary key column of the model for this purpose, but perhaps we do not want to include the built-inid
+idprimary key column of the model for this purpose, but perhaps we do not want to include the built-inidcolumn in the first place.
+By declaring theisbncolumn as the primary key, any existing records from the CSV file with the sameisbnnumber will trigger a data update rather than an insert.Note

 Make sure that the column that has been declared as the primary key for the purpose of importing data from a CSV file is unique.
 There should not be more than one record with the same column value.